GlobalAICommunity/Community/email_welcome.md

 Username: {{chapter_username}}@globalai.community
 Password: {{office_password}}

 Only use your @globalai.community email to communicate with your members.
-Once your chapter has been approved, you and your group agree to use your chapters @globalai.community email address to conduct your business.
+You and your group agree to use your chapters @globalai.community email address to conduct your business.
 For example, for any email communications with your members, and for creating meetup and social media accounts.

 ### Chapter website
 Every chapter has their own personal space on the Global AI Community.